 We refer to Highwoods Properties, Inc. as the "Company" and Highwoods Realty Limited Partnership as the "Operating Partnership."
 This prospectus is part of a shelf registration statement.
-Under this shelf registration statement, the Company may sell any combination of common stock, preferred stock and depositary shares in one or more offerings for total proceeds of up to \$898,012,249, and the Operating Partnership may sell debt securities of various terms in one or more offerings for total proceeds of up to \$600,000,000.
+Under this shelf registration statement, the Company may offer and sell common stock, preferred stock, depositary shares and guarantees of debt securities issued by the Operating Partnership and the Operating Partnership may offer and sell debt securities of various terms in one or more offerings.
 This prospectus provides you with a general description of the securities we may offer.
 Each time we sell securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may add, update or change information contained in this prospectus.
-Before you buy any of our securities, it is important for you to consider the information contained in this prospectus supplement together with additional information described under the heading "Where You Can Find More Information."
+Before you buy any of our securities, you should consider the information contained in this prospectus supplement together with additional information described under the heading "Where You Can Find More Information."